 How does yoga change your body?

 In addition to the mental benefits of yoga, yoga can change your body over time.
 Yoga causes short-term improvements in your physical body that you can feel relatively quickly, and you’ll continue to see more benefits the longer you practice for advantages that benefit you for a lifetime.

 Immediately after class you’ll experience improved brain function, lower stress hormones and increased flexibility, which can build over time.
-After several months of consistent yoga practice, you’ll see more significant changes including lower blood pressure, relief from chronic neck and back pain, fewer headaches, improved lung function, improved balance and more efficient overall motion.
+After several months of consistent yoga practice, you’ll see more significant changes including lower blood pressure, relief from chronic neck and back pain, fewer headaches, improved lung function, improved balance, and more efficient overall motion.
 After continued yoga practice, you’ll notice your improved posture and muscle function mean your body feels better in general.
 You’ll have fewer aches and pains, so you won’t be moving your body in unusual ways to compensate.

 The long-term benefits of yoga are incredible.
-Improved strength and flexibility translates to stronger bones and fewer injuries over time.
+Improved strength and flexibility translate to stronger bones and fewer injuries over time.
 Consistent yoga practice helps you maintain a healthier weight and a yogi’s risk of heart disease is significantly lower.
-Finally, since yoga is helpful in easing stress, anxiety and depression, and these conditions can impact your physical health, yoga can ultimately lead to significantly improved physical health overall.
+Finally, since yoga is helpful in easing stress, anxiety, and depression, and these conditions can impact your physical health, yoga can ultimately lead to significantly improved physical health overall.